LucioMascolo/Noise-free-C2-graph/README.md

 ---------------------------------------------------------------------

-Description : remove thermal noise from Single Look Complex (SLC) dual-polarization Interferometric Wide Swath (IW) Sentinel-1 (S1) SAR data
+DESCRIPTION: remove thermal noise from Single Look Complex (SLC) dual-polarization Interferometric Wide Swath (IW) Sentinel-1 (S1) SAR data with the approach proposed in [Ref]

 The .xml file has to be loaded in the Sentinel Application Platform (SNAP) software by the European Space Agency (ESA), in order to process S1 data